shivangi013/Satellite-Control-System/README.md

 $\frac{dx}{dt} = Ax + Bu$<br>

-Matrix A represents the system dynamics:
+Matrix A represents the system dynamics:<br>

 A =
 [ 0   1   0   0  ]
 [ 3ω² 0   0   2ω ]